null

 Take our quiz to find out exactly what product you need.

-How to Soundproof Your Trunk
+How to Stop Trunk Rattle From Subs

 Soundproofing your trunk will give your aftermarket audio system the chance to sparkle like it should, and it allows you to enjoy your music free from road noise and exhaust noise seeping in from the back of the car.
 For a quiet trunk you have to stop the noise from coming in AND stop your trunk from creating noise.
 We offer trunk insulation kits to make this as easy as possible.
 Each kit enables you to create two layers - the sound deadening layer, and the sound blocking layer.
 But before you add, you must take away.